swburk/dotfiles/README.md

 Clone the repository to ~/.dotfiles and run `~/.dotfiles/install` to link everything to your home directory.

-Then, open Vim and run :helptags.
+Then, open Vim and run `:helptags` to index Vim plugin documentation.

 To update plugins, run `git submodule foreach git pull origin master`.